c9/docs.c9.io/src/faq/faq.md

 : Next, find **Delete your account** under your account settings within the dashboard and delete the `username_1` account.
 : Finally, log in to your original account using your username (or email address) and password and you can [link to GitHub](using_git.html).

-Console Commands Don't Work.
-Why?
+Why Don't Console Commands Don't Work?
 : Before submitting a support request about the console not working, please consider this:
 1. Are you behing a proxy or firewall?
 It's possible that it might be blocking our xhr polling.
 If you can use Cloud9 IDE at home, but can't get it to work properly while at the office, this might be the cause.
 2. Are you running an anti-virus?
 The anti-virus software might be blocking some requests.
 Lately, we have experienced this issue with Avast anti-virus.
 For some users, disabling this software was enough to get Cloud9 IDE to work properly again.
 For others, uninstalling Avast was necessary.
 We are working on finding a solution for this.